 Friday, December 27, 2019 - 5:00pm to 7:00pm

 Wednesday, March 25, 2020 - 7:00pm

 Uncorked: The Spirited History of Alcohol in Ames

 From the founding of Ames as a dry town, to prohibition-era bootlegging tales, to modern-era microbreweries and VEISHEA disturbances, the stories told here show the complex relationship the Ames community has had with alcohol through the years.

 The exhibit is supported by the Ames Convention & Visitors Bureau Community Grant Program.

 Special lobby exhibit: timeline of the history of alcohol in Ames

 Ames, IA 50010

-The Ames History Center is located at 416 Douglas Avenue.
+The Ames History Museum is located at 416 Douglas Avenue.
 The building was paid off in early 2012, but the Society continues to rent out about half of the building to cover operating costs.
 The Society occupies the entire first floor of the building, accessible from the main entrance on the corner of Douglas and 5th.